gapotchenko/Gapotchenko.FX/Source/Data/Encoding/Gapotchenko.FX.Data.Encoding/README.md

 ```

 The `GetString` method can also take options.
-Here is a sample that would produce the indented output:
+Here is an example that would produce the indented output:

 ``` c#
 var data = new byte[] { 0x01, 0x02, 0x03 };